 The assurance strategy should be supported and implemented throughout all levels of the organisation to allow senior management to monitor and review the key risks and key controls within the organisation and take appropriate and decisive corrective action when necessary.

-The information from control assurance activities can be recorded in various ways, such as inspection or audit reports; corrective action registers; SMS review records; maintenance inspection records; and investigation reports.
+The information from control assurance activities can be recorded in various ways, such as inspection or audit reports, corrective action registers, SMS review records, maintenance inspection records and investigation reports.

 A summary of the results of assurance activities should be reported to senior management and can be reported annually as part of the RTO’s safety performance report to ONRSR.

 An initial focus in addressing this issue has been on bringing together a national workgroup of subject matter experts from each of the ONRSR offices around the country.
 The group has since been working on measuring rail transport operators’ effectiveness in relation to control assurance by examining their overall capability, the systems they have in place and their processes for implementing them.
-The data collection effort will continue into 2021 and will inform some initial benchmarking and development of targeted education packages for industry.
+The data collection effort will inform some initial benchmarking and development of targeted education packages for industry.
 Ultimately this intelligence will establish a means by which ONRSR can measure an operator’s ongoing performance in relation to control assurance.
 In time ONRSR aims to be in a position to set a standard for what is expected of operators’ safety management systems about control assurance.